Thyroid Success Story: Adding T3 to NDT for Weight Loss + Energy

 Low or Suppressed TSH with Hypothyroid Symptoms

-Evidence is mounting for the concurrent use of T3 in addition to T4 thyroid hormone.
+The evidence is mounting for the concurrent use of T3 in addition to T4 thyroid hormone (1).

 What you probably already know is that NDT is a combination of T4 and T3 thyroid hormones.

 In many patients changing from Levothyroxine or Synthroid to NDT is often enough to reduce symptoms and cause some degree of weight loss (though usually not much).

 But, just like many patients can still have hypothyroid symptoms on T4 only medications, many patients can also have hypothyroid symptoms on NDT alone.